The Penwith Education Trust

 - Work effectively with parents and carers, professionals and the wider community to promote health and well-being, in order to create the right conditions for learners to thrive;

-- Make efficient use of all resources available to us and thereby maximise the benefits for learners;
+- Make efficient use of all resources available to us and thereby maximize the benefits for learners;

 - Work with external partners including other Schools to widen the range of collaborative opportunities available to our workforce and our young people;